via-work/lever-php/README.md

 Lever::opportunities()
     ->include('followers')
     ->expand(['applications', 'stages'])
+    ->expand('posting')
     ->fetch();
 ```

-Notice you can pass a string or an array of strings in both methods.
+Notice you can pass a string or an array of strings in both methods, and you can chain the same method many times if you wish.

 Not all parameters have a method available, but you can use the `addParameter($field, $value)` method for this.
 This method can be chained without overwriting previous values.
 For example: